Tanzu-Solutions-Engineering/tas4ops-workshop-eduk8s/workshop/content/labs/14_healthwatch.md

 3. Now select the job for diego_cell.

-   This view will give you a glance at how your diego cell's are preforming.
+   This view will give you a glance at how your diego cells are preforming.

    Notice that we have 3 diego cells which show up under Metric Summary and Instance ID.

-   From this view we can gather high level statistics on how our diego cell's are preforming.
+   From this view we can gather high level statistics on how our diego cells are preforming.